The Science Comedy Podcast That Assumes You're Intelligent Enough to Feel Stupid

-Join the #1 science comedy podcast exploring quantum physics through workplace humor.
-From quantum mechanics explained through office politics to multiverse theory through performance reviews, we make learning physics genuinely entertaining.
-Perfect for science enthusiasts and office workers - no physics degree required, just curiosity about how the universe really works!
+Join the #1 science comedy podcast where workplace humor meets cosmic exploration!
+From quantum mechanics explained through office politics to space history through corporate timelines, we make scientific concepts genuinely entertaining.
+Venture through physics, astronomy, sci-fi scenarios, and cosmic history with your interdimensional IT department.
+Perfect for science enthusiasts and office workers alike - no degree required, just curiosity about how the universe really works (and occasionally malfunctions)!

 The Multiverse Employee Handbook Logo